Kedi Billa Killadi Ranga

 Kedi Billa Killadi Ranga is a 2013 Indian Tamil-language political comedy film written and directed by Pandiraj, who co-produced the film with P. Madan under their respective banners Pasanga Productions and Escape Artists Motion Pictures.
-The film stars Vimal, Sivakarthikeyan, Bindu Madhavi and Regina Cassandra.
+The film stars Sivakarthikeyan, Vimal, Bindu Madhavi and Regina Cassandra.
 It revolves around the title characters, who aspire to become politicians.

 The film was announced in June 2012, with filming commencing the following month and ending by January 2013.
 Filming was predominantly held in Tiruchirappalli, where much of the film was shot at the railway station in Ponmalai.
 The film's soundtrack and score were composed by Yuvan Shankar Raja, with cinematography handled by Vijay and edited by Athiappan Siva.

 Kedi Billa Killadi Ranga was distributed by Studio Green and was released on 29 March 2013.
 The film opened to positive reviews from critics and audiences and was commercially successful.
 It was remade in Kannada as Katte (2015).

 Plot

 The film opens with two friends from Trichy, "Billa Kesavan" aka "Theni" Kesavan and "Ranga Murugan" aka "Pattai" Murugan, who are unemployed and want to become politicians.
 Meanwhile, Murugan meets Parvathy aka Paapaa and falls for her.
 On the other side, Kesavan meets Mithra Meenalochini and falls for her.
-Paapaa and Mithra too fall for them after many confusions.
+Paapaa and Mithra also fall for them after much confusion.
 There comes the Councilor Election, and Murugan stands for it.
-Paapaa gives Murugan money to spend for the election.
-Eventually, Murugan loses in the election.
-Seeing this, his father Aachivardham dies by falling off of the train platform.
-Due to this, Murugan gets his father's job.
-In the meantime, Kesavan and Mithra get married while Murugan and Paapaa wait for the acceptance of their parents.
+Paapaa gives Murugan money to spend on the election, but eventually, Murugan loses.
+Seeing this, his father Aachivardham dies by falling off the train platform.
+As a result, Murugan gets his father's job.
+In the meantime, Kesavan and Mithra get married, while Murugan and Paapaa wait for their parents to accept.
 Their parents accept their marriage, and Murugan and Paapaa get married.
-Soon, Murugan and Kesavan realise the real value of the life, and they decide that life is nothing without doing work, so they both go to their respective homes.
-Murugan seeing his father's photo he writes "DAD IS MY GOD".
-While Kesavan seeing his father's photo he writes "MY FATHER IS HERO" respectively.
+Soon, Murugan and Kesavan realise the value of life and decide that life is nothing without doing work.
+They both go to their respective homes.
+Murugan, seeing his father's photo, writes "DAD IS MY GOD", while Kesavan, seeing his father's photo, writes "MY FATHER IS HERO" respectively.